 One could argue that Becks should be higher on this list.
 One could also argue that he should be lower.

-On the one hand, Beckham, with his global superstar status, drew the world's attention to the MLS, and created the Designated Player rule - initially dubbed the Beckham rule - which
+On the one hand, Beckham, with his global superstar status, drew the world's attention to the MLS, and created the Designated Player rule - initially dubbed the Beckham rule - which allows each MLS franchise to sign up to three players that would be considered outside the team's salary cap.

 3. Chris Wondolowski